Optimize Warehouse Value Added Services with Python

 Example of label — (Image by Author)

-• Machine 3 — Kitting & Repackaging: transfer your goods in the sales packaging and add Gift With Purchase (GWP), Individual Note or Certificate of Authenticity
+• Machine 3 — Kitting & Repackaging: transfer your goods into the sales packaging and add Gift With Purchase (GWP), Individual Note or Certificate of Authenticity

 Example of packing with Gift with purchase and certificate — (CAD Model by Author)

-After completing these 3 steps, your goods are ready to be put away in the stock area and are waiting to be picked up for shipping to their final destinations (Store).
+After completing these 3 steps, your goods are ready to be put away in the stock area and are awaiting pickup for shipping to their final destinations (Store).

-If your capacity of items handled by day is too low, this process can quickly become a major bottleneck.
+If your capacity for items handled by day is too low, this process can quickly become a major bottleneck.

 Problem Statement